-The structural component of the node degree data series in Fig. 4 (left) is then observed using a discrete time series analysis.
-A discrete time series is a set of observations $y_t$ logged regularly at a specific time interval.
-In the traditional decomposition model [44], $y_t$ can be broken down into a trend component, a seasonal (periodic) component with period d, and a random noise component.
-We apply a seasonal filter [45] to the supplied given data series to get estimated periodic data: in Fig. 5 (upper), we present the long-term seasonal data of the data series; Finallyfinally, by removing the periodic data from the original data, deseasonalized data is obtained (shown in Fig. 5 (lower)), deseasonalized data (shown in Fig. 5 (lower)) is obtained by removing this periodic data from the original data, consisting consisting of a random noise element and a less obvious trend element.
+The structural component of the node degree data series in Figure 4 (left) is then observed using a discrete time series analysis.
+A discrete time series is a set of observations y_t logged regularly at a specific time interval.
+In the traditional decomposition model [44], y_t can be broken down into a trend component, a seasonal (periodic) component with period d, and a random noise component.
+We apply a seasonal filter [45] to the given data series to get estimated periodic data: In Figure 5 (upper), we present the long-term seasonal data of the data series; finally, by removing the periodic data from the original data, deseasonalized data are obtained (shown in Figure 5 (lower)), consisting of a random noise element and a less obvious trend element.